KNMI/DMPilot-RuleManager/README.md

 - IRIS MSRepack (https://github.com/iris-edu/libmseed)
 - IRIS MSI (https://github.com/iris-edu/msi)

-Source compilation instructions can be found on the respective pages.
+The source code for these packages is included in the ./lib directory and can be automatically compiled using the installation script using:

+    ./install.sh

 ## Running the SDS policy manager